Barbara Nicholls

 rarely fails first.

-I have spent more than a decade leading data migrations and reporting and analytics builds across sectors, which means I have seen exactly what poor data does to a go-live, a board pack, and a budget.
+Over a decade of leading data migrations and reporting and analytics builds across sectors means I've seen exactly what poor data does to a go-live, a board pack and a budget.
 The technology rarely fails first.
 The data does.

-I profile data directly and tell you the truth in plain language: what to trust, what to fix, and what to leave alone.
-I run delivery at Ahonsi & Co as Implementation Architect, so I also know what it actually takes to fix what the audit finds.
+I profile data directly and tell you the truth in plain language: what to trust, what to fix, what to leave alone.
+I run Stratford Ellis as Lead Data Consultant, so I also know what it actually takes to fix what the audit finds.

-I have no product to sell.
+No product to sell.
 No platform, no tool, no referral fee.
-When I tell you something is fine, it's because it is.
+When I tell you something's fine, it's because it is.

 Final Call to Action